-- 4. Set, change, or delete the password.
+- 4. Set, change, or delete your password.
 Follow the instructions on the screen.
-(See "Using the administrator password menu" on page 31.) - 5.
+(See "Using the Administrator Password menu" on page 32.) - 5.
 Move the switch back to the OFF position. - 6.
 Replace the cover.
 Then, power-on the server. - 7.
 After changing configuration switch settings, you must reconfigure the server.
-After reassembling the server (see "Completing the installation" on page 77), use the Configuration/Setup Utility program to set a new administrator password and reconfigure the server.
-For more information, see "Configuration/Setup utility program menus" on page 24.
+After reassembling the server (see "Completing the installation" on page 78), use the Configuration/Setup Utility program to set a new administrator password and reconfigure the server.
+For more information, see "Configuration/Setup utility program menus" on page 25.

-For more information on enhanced security, see "Using the enhanced security features" on page 32.
+For more information on enhanced security, see "Using the Enhanced Security features" on page 33.